Perspiration is not a good measure of how many calories you burn or how much weight you lose.

 Which is why, if you stop sweating, you need to seek medical attention immediately, he says.
 Immediately!

 The big takeaway:

-When it comes to losing weight, there’s bound to be some sweat involved.
-But, Dr. Barnes says, there’s really no lose-it-fast formula.
+When it comes to losing weight, there’s bound to be some sweating involved.
+But, Dr. Barnes says, there’s really no lose-it-fast formula for weight loss.